olivierkayyong/Automatically-classify-consumer-goods/README.md

 Currently, assigning an item's category is done manually by sellers, and is therefore unreliable.
 In addition, the volume of items is currently very small.

-To make the user experience for sellers (facilitate the posting of new items) and buyers (facilitate the search for products) as smooth as possible, and with a view to scaling up, it becomes necessary to automate this task.
+To make the user experience for sellers (facilitate the posting of new items) and buyers (facilitate the search for products) as easy as possible, and with a project to scaling up, it becomes necessary to automate this task.

 Linda, Lead Data Scientist, therefore asks you to study the feasibility of an engine for classifying articles into different categories, with a sufficient level of precision.